barnstee/WoDTT/comparison.md

 4. Most keywords are semantically equivalent and make it easy to converge by renaming the keys.
 5. WoT should label semantic links explicitly.
 Proposal is to introduce an additional "@type".

-From our first analysis, three additions exist in DTDL that WoT doesn't support, yet.
+From our first analysis, three additions exist in DTDL that WoT doesn't support, yet:

 1. Enum mapping from specific values to strings is missing in WoT.
 2. Relationship target and multiplicity are solved in WoT through semantic technology.
 DTDL introduces these concepts for JSON.